-Maybe it’s my Asian DNA, but I like my breakfasts savory, rather than sweet.
+I like my breakfasts savory, rather than sweet.
 Eating a syrup-drenched pancake for my first meal just doesn’t have the same appeal as a plate of bacon and eggs, or a proper English fry up.
-But even amongst the plethora of savory Western breakfast choices, Eggs Benedict is my very favorite.
+But even amongst the plethora of savory Western breakfast choices, this Eggs Benedict recipe is my very favorite.
+(I have lots of creative breakfast ideas, sweet and savory, here).

-Although it's not difficult to make, pulling off the perfect Eggs Benedict requires does require some precision and attention to detail, which why I'm splitting this post up so I can give each piece it's due explanation.
+Although it's not difficult to make, pulling off the perfect Eggs Benedict requires does require some precision and attention to detail, which why I'm including links to separate instructions so I can give each piece its due explanation.

 First, check out my tutorial on poaching the perfect egg.
 Next comes the Hollandaise sauce, which is often the most daunting component.
 Luckily, I have a Hollandaise sauce recipe that updates the classic method with modern tools and ingredients to make it easy and fool-proof.

-After conquering the poached egg and the hollandaise sauce, the rest may seem like a piece of cake, but each component requires the same care and attention.
-The English Muffin should be separated with the tines of a fork rather than sliced with a knife.
-This forms a craggy surface that allows the muffin to take color and crisp at its peaks while remaining soft and chewy in the valleys.
+After conquering the poached fresh eggs and the hollandaise sauce, the rest may seem like a piece of cake, but each component requires the same care and attention.
+The English muffin should be separated with the tines of a fork rather than sliced with a knife.
+This forms a craggy surface on each muffin half that allows it to take color and crisp at its peaks while remaining soft and chewy in the valleys.

 The most important part of making Eggs Benedict is the timing.
 In an ideal world, all the components should be done right around the same time.
 I usually put a pot of water on while I get all of the components prepped (bread toasted, avocado sliced, hollandaise ingredients ready, etc.).
 Then, as soon as I lower the eggs into the water, I make the hollandaise sauce.
 The eggs should be done around the same time as the sauce.
-The only piece left is the heat the ham, which can be done as you assemble.
-If you're a newbie, you can make the hollandaise sauce first and then keep it warm in a bowl set over a pan of warm water.
+The only piece left is to heat the ham, which can be done as you assemble.
+If you need to, you can make the hollandaise sauce first and then keep it warm by setting the saucepan in a bowl of warm water.

 📖 Recipe